ugahacks/ugahacks/.github/pull_request_template.md

 ### Did you add any depedencies to the project?

 A simple YES or NO will suffice.
 If yes, give one phrase or sentence to outline its purpose.

+### Did you update the relevant documentation?

+A simple YES or NO will suffice.
+If no, give a reason as to why you did not update documentation.